This page answers:

 Specifying only a folder name, like "static", does not work.
 Use "static/*" instead to include its contents.

-You can double check which files are included in your deployment by turning on detailed logging:
+You can double check which files are included in your archive by turning on detailed logging:

 shuttle deploy --debug